 The server will scan the network interface list every interface-interval minutes.
 The default is 60 minutes.
 The maximum value is 28 days (40320 minutes).
-If set to 0, interface scanning will only occur when the configuration file is loaded.
+If set to 0, interface scanning will only occur when the configuration file is loaded, or when automaticinterface-scan is enabled and supported by the operating system.
 After the scan, the server will begin listening for queries on any newly discovered interfaces (provided they are allowed by the listen-on configuration), and will stop listening on interfaces that have gone away.
 For convenience, TTL-style time unit suffixes may be used to specify the value.